-On September 5, 2018, the Company's compensation committee approved the grant of an aggregate of 1,487,500 RSUs, subject to both time- and performance-based requirements, to certain of its executive officers and directors, at a grant date fair value of \$7.69 per share, under the 2018 Plan, with a three-year vesting period.
-Such RSU grants shall not vest unless and until the Company has, for any fiscal quarter in which the RSUs are outstanding, (i) gross revenue determined in accordance with the Company's reviewed or audited financial statements in excess of \$7.0 million for such fiscal quarter, (ii) positive adjusted EBITDA, as determined based on amounts derived from the Company's reviewed or audited financial statements for such fiscal quarter, and (iii) the participant continues to provide services to the Company either as an employee, director or consultant on the last date of the quarter that the performance criteria is met (collectively, the "Performance Criteria").
-If the Performance Criteria are met, the RSUs will vest one-third annually on each of July 1, 2019, July 1, 2020 and July 1, 2021 ("Time-Based Vesting Requirement").
-In the event of a change of control, all RSUs which have not vested on the date of such change of control shall immediately vest even if the Performance Criteria has not been met.
-No amortization of share-based compensation expense has been recognized during the year ended December 31, 2018 in relation to RSUs with Performance Criteria, because, as of December 31, 2018, the Company determined that it is not probable that the Performance Criteria will be met.
+(1) On September 5, 2018 and January 16, 2019, the Company granted an aggregate of 1,487,500 RSUs (included in "Granted" during the year ended December 31, 2019 above), respectively, subject to both time- and performance-based requirements, to certain of its employees and directors, at a grant date fair value of \$7.69 per share and \$7.25 per share, respectively, with a three-year vesting period.
+Such RSU grants shall not vest unless and until the Company has, for any fiscal quarter in which the RSUs are outstanding, (i) gross revenue determined in accordance with the Company's reviewed or audited financial statements in excess of \$7.0 million for such fiscal quarter, (ii) positive adjusted EBITDA, as determined based on amounts derived from the Company's reviewed or audited financial statements for such fiscal quarter, and (iii) the participant continues to provide services to the Company either as an employee, director or consultant on the last day of the quarter that the performance criteria are met (collectively, the "2018 Performance Criteria").
+Provided the 2018 Performance Criteria are met, the RSUs will vest in accordance with the time-based requirements contained in the award agreement over three years.
+In the event of a change of control, all RSUs which have not vested on the date of such change of control shall immediately vest even if the 2018 Performance Criteria have not been met.
+As of June 30, 2019, the Company determined that the 2018 Performance Criteria were met and expects to issue shares underlying the RSUs in accordance with the continuing time-based vesting requirement.